notkarlmarx/my-software-development-blog/content/blog/22/09/twee-sonnetten-over-product-owners.md

 De koffieautomaat is in chaos:

-'t is druk want er is deze keer ook cake.
+het is druk want er is dit keer ook cake.

 <br>